Kapiainen/Extended-UI/Data/Readme - Extended UI.txt

  - Support for longer skill and perk descriptions.
  - Ability to hide UI elements related to Legendary skills.
  - Show (de)buffs to attributes and skills as base value +/- modifier instead of the default tinted text.
+ - Ability to adjust the placement of skill markers at the bottom of the screen according to the aspect ratio (4:5, 5:4, 16:9, 16:10).

 -Sleep/wait menu-
  - Adjustable maximum sleeping/waiting value (2-999 hours).